PHDZheng/Social-Networks-with-Rich-Edge-Semantics/readme.txt

 The file 'new_Laplacian' provides proposed Matlab library functions.

+The file 'figs_color' provides the color version figures corresponding to the book.

 Dataset 'Florentine_families' is a typed directed network.
 Examples in Chapter 4, 5 and 6.